The ADA Mission.

 The African Diaspora Alliance was founded by two Baltimore activists who experienced first hand the absence of African Diaspora history in public and private school curriculums and opportunities for black youth to study abroad.
 As a solution to these disparities, The African Diaspora Alliance was created to help enlighten, expose, and engage individuals with the diversity and beauty of the African Diaspora.
 The Youth of The Diaspora Program is one of many initiatives the organization has created to better connect the African Diaspora.

-Moriah completed her undergraduate career at the University of Maryland College Park where she studied Government and Politics with a minor in International Development and Conflict Management.
-She is currently in graduate school at New York University pursuing a Masters in Latin American and Caribbean Studies.
-Moriah has had various travel opportunities throughout the globe studying and researching the African Diaspora.
-She has traveled to numerous countries but most recently Cuba and Costa Rica.
+Moriah Ray completed her undergraduate career at the University of Maryland College Park where she studied Government and Politics with a minor in International Development and Conflict Management.
+She completed her Masters at New York University in Latin American and Caribbean Studies where she completed her thesis titled Havana Twists: Negotiating Race, Power, and Hair of Afro-American and Afro-Cuban Women.
+Her thesis research examines topics such as transnational solidarity, black hair politics, and colonial legacies.
+Moriah has had various travel opportunities throughout the globe studying and researching the African Diaspora including Barbados, Cuba, Colombia, Mexico, South Africa, and various other countries.

 Yaritza is a proud Afro-Cuban physician from Havana, Cuba where she currently practices.
 While she was a student in medical school she co-founded an organization that connected the African Diaspora students at the Latin American School of Medicine in Cuba.
 The student led group facilitated successful events bringing together the various countries of the Diaspora that are represented at the school.
 She is responsible for assisting ADA in organizing educational programs in Havana.